thedigitalgarage/mean-ex/README.md

         $ git clone https://github.com/thedigitalgarage/mean-ex

-Looking at the repo, you'll notice one file in the openshift/template directory:
+Looking at the repo, you'll notice one file in the openshift/templates directory:

 	mean-ex
-	├── README.md
+  ├── app
   ├── config
-	|   └── database.js
+  │   └── database.js
+  ├── LICENSE
 	├── openshift
 	│   └── templates
-	│       ├── qs-mean.json
+	│       └── qs-nodejs-mongo.json
   ├── public
+	│   ├── app.js
-	|   └── index.html
+  │   └── index.html
 	├── package.json
+  ├── README.md
-	├── server.js
+	└── server.js

-We can create the the new app from the `qs-mean.json` template by using the `-f` flag and pointing the tool at a path to the template file:
+We can create the the new app from the `qs-nodejs-mongo.json` template by using the `-f` flag and pointing the tool at a path to the template file:

-        $ oc new-app -f /path/to/qs-mean.json
+        $ oc new-app -f /path/to/qs-nodejs-mongo.json

 #### Build the app